 We strongly recommend that a vehicle uses the same tires on each wheel position.
-This uniformity is vital to maintaining performance and control.
+This uniformity is decisive to maintaining performance and control.

-The tires must be able to support the load of the vehicle; this capacity is called the load index (4).
+The load index represents how much weight a tire can carry.
+Passenger tires have load indices spanning from 75 to 105.
 Look up the index to determine the weight, then multiply it by the number of tires to get the total load supported.

-The manufacturer also provides you with information on the ideal tire pressure for optimal operation of the car.
-Be very careful if operating a tire near its maximum rated pressure; it changes vehicle handling and increases wear on the tire.
+The car manufacturer also provides you with information on the ideal tire pressure for optimal operation of the car.
+Be very careful if operating a tire near its maximum rated pressure; it changes vehicle handling and increases tire wear.

-Be sure to check the sidewall for other information like size (6), safety codes and association icons.
+Be sure to check the sidewall for other information like load capacity (6), safety codes and association icons.
 They tell you whether it's approved for your country and meets common quality standards.

 Taken together, the key requirements for a tire narrow down your selection.
 But passenger tires still have many other options.
 Choosing the right tire for you depends on your driving style and budget.

 Are you looking for a quiet, comfortable ride?
 Tires in this category have a tire tread designed to minimize noise.
 But the tread rubber may be softer, which increases the rate of wear.
 Therefore, quiet tires are best suited for paved roads.

 Or perhaps you're looking for tires that offer the best fuel efficiency?
 These tires have a tread with lower rolling resistance which provides substantially improved fuel mileage.

 If you drive on unpaved roads or enjoy some off-roading, tire versatility is essential.
 An all-terrain tire may be enough.
 Or you may consider the added sidewall protection of an off-road tire.
 Many specialty truck tires, such as mud tires, offer added traction for various terrains.